 The Bali Project is located approximately 250 kilometres west of Newman in Western Australia.
 It compromises a single granted exploration license within the Shire of Ashburton that covers an area of approximately 41 square kilometres.

-There are a number of prospects within the Bali project area with exploration largely focused on the northwest-trending Bali shear zone.
-The Bali shear extends 8 kms through the centre of the tenement and hosts gold, base metal and uranium mineralisation.
+There are a number of prospects within the Bali Project area with exploration largely focused on the northwest trending Bali shear zone.
+The Bali shear extends 8 kilometres through the centre of the tenement and hosts gold, base metal and uranium mineralisation.